-A public key is derived from the private key and serves as the address used to send cryptocurrencies to the wallet.
-Hardware wallets usually come in the form of a USB drive that allows you to buy, sell and exchange cryptocurrencies while connected to a computer.
-The best Bitcoin wallets make it easy (and maybe a little fun) to securely store and manage your cryptocurrency wallet.
-Some wallets allow you to buy or exchange one cryptocurrency for another directly in the wallet for a fee.
+It also stores public keys, which are derived from private keys and serve as the address used to send cryptocurrencies to the wallet.
+Hardware wallets usually come in the form of a USB drive that allows users to buy, sell and exchange cryptocurrencies while connected to a computer.
+The best Bitcoin wallets make it easy (and maybe a little fun) to securely store and manage cryptocurrency wallets.
+Some wallets even allow users to buy or exchange one cryptocurrency for another directly in the wallet for a fee.